python-discord/snekbox/README.md

 #### Invoking NsJail

-NsJail can be invoked in a more direction manner that does not require using a web server or its API.
+NsJail can be invoked in a more direct manner that does not require using a web server or its API.
 See `python -m snekbox --help`.
 Example usage:

 ```bash
 python -m snekbox 'print("hello world!")' --time_limit 0